choo/etlcdb-image-extractor/README.md

 --------

 [ETL Character Database (ETLCDB)](http://etlcdb.db.aist.go.jp/) is Japanese character datasets including both handwritten and machine-printed.
-Characters consists of Japanese daily used characters such as hiragana, katakana and kanji, numerals, symbols and Latin alphabets.
+Characters consists of Japanese daily used characters such as hiragana, katakana, kanji, numerals, symbols and Latin alphabets.

 Datasets is a little difficult to handle with because they have unique binary data format rather than a modern data format like JSON or XML.

 This utility enables to extract all charcter images that link unicode code point.
-Though ETLCDB is compiled in 9 datasets (ETL-1 to ETL-9), this utility can handle with all of those datasets.
+Though ETLCDB contains 9 datasets (ETL-1 to ETL-9) and each of those has different data format, this utility can handle with all of those datasets.

 ETLCDB dataset is free to use but **allowed only for non-commercial use**. cf.) [Conditions of Use](http://etlcdb.db.aist.go.jp/obtaining-etl-character-database)